Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-thinking.md

       an industry-standard fashion, and then use testing to demonstrate its correctness and experimentation to evaluate its performance.
-    - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem.
+    - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem with the chosen function.

 - **Data Analysis**:
   - Given a data set of textual and numerical values, the learner will implement